frehman/restful-express-starter/README.md

 ## Local setup

-After cloning the repo, run `npm install`
+After cloning the repo, run `npm install`.
 Then run everything locally using `gulp dev`

 - To use the project as is, in your local setup, you must have a postgres server with a table with a definition similar to: